alberto56/socialsprite/README.txt

 CSS code and a sprite which you can add to any website, providing you with social network buttons in a variety of sizes.
 Open example.html in a browser to see what this does, and examine example.html's code in a text editor.

+ISSUES
+******

+Add your feature requests, bugs and/or suggested patches to https://github.com/alberto56/socialsprite/issues

 FEATURES
 ********